hacks-guide/Guide_Wii/_pages/en_US/priiloader.md

     This causes Priiloader to fail to find the `hacks_hash.ini` file.
     {: .notice--warning}

 1. Press `A` on each hack you would like to enable.
-This guide advises you to enable "Block Disc Updates", "Block Online Updates", and "Region Free EVERYTHING".
+    + This guide advises you to enable "Block Disc Updates", "Block Online Updates", and "Region Free EVERYTHING".
     ![System Menu Hacks List](/images/priiloader/system_menu_hacks.png)
-1. Scroll down to `save settings` and press `A`.
+1. Scroll down to `save settings` and press A.
 1. Press `B` to return to the main menu.

 <details id="system-menu-hacks-list" class="notice--info" markdown="1">